 Where is Kaloko-Honokohau National Historical Park?

-There are actually 3 locations to this park.
-You’ll want to head to the visitor’s center first.
+There are actually 3 locations in this park.
+You’ll want to head to the visitor center first.
 There are clear signs from Queen Ka’ahumanu Highway.

 From there, you can drive back out the the highway and turn left to go to the pier or right to go to the fishing ponds.

 Why is Kaloko-Honokohau National Historic Park Important?

 The focus of the Kaloko Honokōhau National Historical Park Park is all about fishing.
 The Kona Coast has a hot and dry climate, and the Native Hawaiians rely heavily on fishing as a way to survive.

 In ancient Hawaii, the land was divided into ahupua’a.
 These are pie-shaped slices of land that go from the mountains down to the sea.
 That way, families had access to all the natural resources they might need.